TAIL

 6. Do you have someone willing to care for your dog if you go on holidays or are ill?

-Once you've given thought to the questions above and have decided to adopt a dog: You can take a look at the dogs that we have available for adoption on our website prior to coming to the refuge By doing a search on the website, you can narrow down the list and find the type, size, age and sex of the dogs that you're interested in.
+Once you've given thought to the questions above and have decided to adopt a dog: You can take a look at the dogs that we have available for adoption on our website prior to contacting us.
+By doing a search here, you can narrow down the list and find the type, size, age and sex of the dogs that you're interested in.
 You can then contact the shelter by email and tell them the dog(s) you'd like to see.
 After speaking with you we will be able to determine the dog that is the best match for you.

 simone